-Les Robinson was the founding Director of tall-lighthouse, a renowned poetry publishing business.
-This organisation introduced many new voices to the UK poetry scene through publishing award winning poetry pamphlets, as well as organising readings, events, and literature-based workshops.
-Poets first published by Les at tall-lighthouse who have gone on to achieve major successes include Helen Mort, Sarah Howe, Emily Berry, Liz Berry, Adam O’Riordan and Rhian Edwards.
+Les Robinson is the Director of tall-lighthouse, a renowned poetry business which introduced many new voices to the UK poetry scene, publishing award-winning pamphlets.
+Poets first published by Les who have gone on to achieve major success include Helen Mort, Sarah Howe, Emily Berry, Liz Berry, Ailbhe Darcy, Vidyan Ravinthiran and Rhian Edwards.

-Les stepped back from tall-lighthouse in 2011 and since then he has been a Trustee of the Poetry Book Society (PBS) and most recently completed a project editing the 20/20 series of poetry pamphlets for EYEWEAR press, including a pamphlet from George Szirtes and Lost & Found by Damilola Odelola, selected as PBS pamphlet choice.
-The series was shortlisted for the 2015 Michael Marks pamphlet publisher award.
+Les has also been a Trustee of the Poetry Book Society (PBS) and edited the 20/20 series of poetry pamphlets for EYEWEAR which was shortlisted for the 2015 Michael Marks pamphlet publisher award.

 Niall Munro is a Senior Lecturer in American Literature and Director of the Oxford Brookes Poetry Centre.
 He is the author of Hart Crane's Queer Modernist Aesthetic (Palgrave, 2015) and, together with Kate McLoughlin and Catherine Gilbert, a co-editor of On Commemoration: Global Perspectives Upon Remembering War (2020).
 He has co-convened a number of conferences about modern and contemporary poetry including ‘New to Next Generation Poets 2014: Three Decades of British and Irish Poetry’ at the IES in London.
-Together with Professor Kate McLoughlin (University of Oxford), he is the convenor of ‘Post-War: Commemoration, Reconstruction, Reconciliation’, supported by the Andrew Mellon Foundation, an international seminar series from 2017-18 which explores the ways in which cultural commemorative practices contribute to post-war reconstruction and reconciliation.
 His current book project is entitled 'Our only "felt" history': American modernism and the Civil War'.

 Born in Hong Kong, Claire Cox is Head of Business Development for the Faculty of Humanities and Social Sciences at Oxford Brookes University.
 She is also a published poet, having completed an MA Creative Writing at Brookes where she was awarded the Blackwell’s Prize for Best Student.
 She is currently undertaking a part-time poetry-practice PhD with Royal Holloway.
 Her poems have appeared in Magma, Envoi, Lighthouse and Butcher’s Dog and Lighthouse, is one of three winning poets included in Primers: Volume Five (Nine Arches Press, 2020) and has won the Wigtown Alastair Reid Pamphlet Prize with A Book of Days (Wigtown Festival Company, 2020).